axioned/handbook/src/content/docs/Processes/Testing/overview.md

 **Methods Used:** Retest using the same procedures that were used to generate the issue in the first place.

-### Unit Testing

-**When to perform:** Unit testing is performed during the development phase, immediately after coding each module or function.

-**Purpose:** The purpose of unit testing is to verify that individual components or units of code function correctly in isolation.

-**Methods Used:** Ensuring that all the requirements are covered by the unit tests and manually validating each unit against the specified requirements.

 ### Integration Testing

 **When to perform:** Integration testing is typically performed after individual units or components have been tested (unit tested) and integrated into larger modules or subsystems.